TAVR / TAVI

 Aortic Stenosis doesn’t wait

-Many patients will die waiting for Aortic Valve Replacement Aortic stenosis is a common public health problem affecting millions of people around the world.
+Many times it becomes too late for patients waiting for Aortic Valve Replacement.
+Aortic stenosis is a common public health problem affecting millions of people around the world.
 It is estimated that up to 12.4 % of people over age 75 have aortic stenosis.
 About 80% of adults with symptomatic aortic stenosis are male.